elmacan/IAE-CE316/README.md

 # The Integrated Assignment Environment (IAE-CE316)

 **IAE** is a JavaFX-based application designed to automate the evaluation of student programming assignments.
 It simplifies the process of managing, compiling, running, and comparing student submissions against expected outputs.
 This project is developed as part of the **Programming Paradigm** course.
+- You can find Project Description [in this folder](docs/ProjectDescription.pdf).
 ---

 ## Features